i04n/phpmochiadmin/README.md

 # PHPMochiAdmin

-A enhanced derivative of the excellent [phpMiniAdmin](http://phpminiadmin.sourceforge.net/) project, designed to provide an even better database administration experience while maintaining the lightweight, single-file philosophy that makes phpMiniAdmin so great.
+An enhanced fork of [phpMiniAdmin](http://phpminiadmin.sourceforge.net/) with improved code quality and modern design while maintaining its lightweight, single-file philosophy.

 ![Logo](assets/logo.png)

-## About This Project
+## About

-PHPMochiAdmin builds upon the solid foundation of phpMiniAdmin, created by [Oleg Savchuk](https://github.com/osalabs).
-We deeply appreciate the original work and continue to honor the same dual licensing (GPL v2 and MIT) that makes phpMiniAdmin accessible to everyone.

-### What Makes PHPMochiAdmin Special

-This project extends phpMiniAdmin with additional features and improvements while preserving the core principle of being a lightweight, standalone PHP script for quick and easy MySQL database access.
+PHPMochiAdmin extends phpMiniAdmin by Oleg Savchuk with functional programming patterns, template system, and better security practices.
+It remains a standalone PHP script for MySQL database administration.

 ## Installation